ddwyer77/scrambleclip-2.5/assets/input_videos/README.txt

+# Input Videos Directory

-Place your source video files (MP4 or MOV format) in this directory.
+Place your source MP4 or MOV video files in this directory.
+These will be used by Scramble Clip 2 to generate randomized video clips.

+## Supported Formats
+- MP4 (.mp4)
+- QuickTime (.mov)

-The application will randomly select clips from these videos to create your output videos.
+The application will automatically detect and use these video files when generating output clips.

 For best results:
 1. Include at least 4 different videos